rvoll/web-challenges/Rebeccas-revision-notes.md

 ### DO NEXT:

-- remaining question from `0605_react-with-arrays/react-with-arrays_journal-app-entries-array`:

-> If you are using this template: How can you render a <Divider /> component between each entry?
-> Don't break the flexbox layout (a Fragment might help)
-> Avoid having a divider below the last or above the first entry

 - do `0605_react-with-arrays` challenges, fruits DONE, `journal-app-entries-array` almost DONE, see above

 > after that do `0604_react-state-2` and `state-3` challenges